substrait-io/substrait-java/examples/substrait-spark/README.md

 # Introduction to the Substrait-Spark library

-The Substrait-Spark library was recently added to the [substrait-java](https://github.com/substrait-io/substrait-java) project; this library allows Substrait plans to convert to and from Spark Plans.
+The Substrait-Spark library allows Substrait plans to convert to and from Spark Plans.
+This example will show how this can be used.

 ## How does this work in practice?